 - Everyone seems to hate Cisco's code names for the villains, but when he calls Snart "Captain Cold" during their standoff, the latter can't help but give an affectionate smirk, apparently getting a kick out of the title.

 - A small but notable one for Captain Cold (who, remember, is a completely unpowered man).
 At the end of the episode he first casually boards a speeding train and then, just as casually, jumps off it while it's crashing.

 - Let's not forget The Stinger, where we see a familiar heat gun as Captain Cold is talking about needing a partner.

 - Barry runs up a building (And back down again) to save a falling window cleaner.

 - Barry talking Plastique down, only for her to be shot and killed by General Eiling.
 As her explosive powers begin to overload her body, Barry picks her up and runs across water to get her out of Central City.

-- When Eiling confronts Thawne over sending Plastique to kill him, Thawne doesn't even need to get out of his chair to convince the general to back off.
+- When Eiling confronts Wells over sending Plastique to kill him, Wells doesn't even need to get out of his chair to convince the general to back off.

 Episode 6: The Flash is Born

 - Just before launching on his way to his mach punch, Bary takes a three point stance and his eyes flash with yellow lightning.

 - Iris taking the finishing swing at Tony.

 - Barry reveals his identity to an incarcerated Tony, not only to let the Jerk Jock know who beat him, but to give him a "The Reason You Suck" Speech about how Tony is nothing but the same elementary school bully who has wasted a powerful gift.